 “I work with the strangeness of everything else besides us, the beings whose vegetal, fungal, algal, lichen and insect ways of sensing remain unknown to me.
 That unknowing feels like a kind of hope.”

 My practice began in the body, before language.
-Pattern was my first way of orienting, as weather, people, landforms, tension and silence imprinted themselves on my nervous system.
+Pattern was my first way of orienting, as light, people, place and tension imprinted themselves on my nervous system.
 These sensitivities formed within a weathered history of systemic and intimate violence, where vigilance was a way of staying alert to harm.
-That adaptation remains, now working as a way of noticing land, time, beings and atmospheres as they move through place.
+That adaptation remains, now working as a way of noticing land, time, beings, patterns, and atmospheres as they move through place.

 The materials I work with hold memory across many scales.
-Wind-fallen plants, mistletoe haustoria, chamber lye, lichen pigments, grain, minerals, and frequencies beyond human hearing carry their own ways of knowing place.
-Working with them means moving alongside those intelligences rather than directing them.
+Wind-fallen plants, mistletoe haustoria, chamber lye/urine, lichen, wood grain, minerals, and frequencies beyond human hearing carry their own ways of being with a place.

 My pace is shaped by disability and by the tuition of these materials.
 The work unfolds as it needs to, guided by what my body can hold and by the timings embedded in material processes.